Skip to main content

 • EU-only hosting — VMs run in Falkenstein, Nuremberg, or Helsinki, depending on the region you pick.

-• EU storage — disks, snapshots, and database backups all stay in the EU.
+• EU storage — disks, snapshots, and backups all stay in the EU.

 • GDPR-aligned — see our privacy policy for the full data-processing picture.